keptn/lifecycle-toolkit/README.md

 <!---x-release-please-end-->

-to install the latest release of the Lifecycle Toolkit.

 The Lifecycle Toolkit uses the OpenTelemetry collector to provide a vendor-agnostic implementation of how to receive, process and export telemetry data.
 To install it, follow their [installation instructions](https://opentelemetry.io/docs/collector/getting-started/).
-We also provide some more information about this in our [observability example](./examples/support/observability/).
+We provide some information about this in our [observability example](./examples/support/observability/).

 The Lifecycle Toolkit includes a Mutating Webhook which requires TLS certificates to be mounted as a volume in its pod.
 The certificate creation